dhgavali/dhgavali/README.md

 - 👋 Hi, I’m @dhgavali  - Dhananjay Gavali
 - 👀 I’m interested in software development.
 I love to develop softwares and functionalities in them.
-- 🌱 I’m currently learning flutter trying to build softwares with it.
+- 🌱 I’m currently working with flutter to build beautiful and efficient mobile apps.

 <br>